Alchemication/yayska-frontend/README.md

-# Yayska - Supporting Parents with Primary School Mathematics
+# Yayska - Parent's Guide to School Success

+Know more.
+Help better.

 ## About Yayska